Personal Hygiene Habits: How To Take Care Of Your Body

 Sometimes use a foaming drugstore scrub with bath or shower gloves for additional exfoliation.

-I use exfoliating gloves every day, and they clean my skin thoroughly and prepares it to get the full benefits of moisturizers.
+I use exfoliating gloves every day, and they clean my skin thoroughly and prepare it to get the full benefits of moisturizers.

 This would help your skin glow naturally.